Meaning of life

 That would be an abstract answer, telling us very little.
 Rather must we penetrate into certain secrets of existence and life, if we would grasp something like an answer to a question of such far-reaching importance.

-Quote by Albert Einstein, here in the context of teleology and cosmogony (see below)
+quote in the context of teleology and cosmogony (see below)

 The human mind is not capable of grasping the Universe.
 We are like a little child entering a huge library.
 The walls are covered to the ceilings with books in many different tongues.
 The child knows that someone must have written these books.
 It does not know who or how.
 It does not understand the languages in which they are written.
 But the child notes a definite plan in the arrangement of the books - a mysterious order which it does not comprehend, but only dimly suspects.